-Gopala Davies is a South African Indian actor and director specialising in Film and Theatre.
+Gopala Davies is a South African actor and director specialising in Film and Theatre.
 He holds a BA Hons (Cum Laude) in Drama and Film Studies.
-Gopala has also trained with Anthony Montes, one of the top Meisner teachers in Hollywood and a direct student of Stanford Meisner.
+Gopala has also trained with Anthony Montes, one of the top Meisner teachers in Hollywood and a direct student of Sanford Meisner.

-Gopala is the recipient of The National Arts Festival Award for Best Director (2014) and a Standard Bank Ovation Award (2015) for his intermedial production Barbe Bleue: A story about madness.
+Gopala is the recipient of the National Arts Festival Award for Best Director (2014) and a Standard Bank Ovation Award (2015) for his intermedial production Barbe Bleue: A story about madness.
 He is best known for his role as Robert in the SABC 1 soap opera Generations: The Legacy.
-Gopala has also played in the SABC 3 TV series High Rollers and features in various TV commercials such as King Price Insurance, Standard Bank – Auctioneers, SABC Editorial Policy, SANRAL – Be in the Know, the 2015 Loeries Promo Campaign and the SANBS Better Gift Campaign.
+Gopala has also acted in the SABC 3 TV series High Rollers and features in various TV commercials.
 He also played the character Adam in the Short Film Lilith: Genesis One which won the Film category at the 2015 PPC Imaginarium Awards.

 Gopala has been a regular participant at the National Arts Festival, both acting and directing in shows such as Pieter Toerien’s Naledi Award winning The History Boys (2011), Cry Havoc (2013), Barbe Bleue: A story about madness (2014 and 2015), Les Cenci: A story about Artaud (2016) (commissioned by the French Institute of South Africa) and Jade Bowers’ (2016 Standard Bank Young Artist for Theatre) Scorched.